seung-lab/kimimaro/README.md

 #### `fix_branching`

 You'll probably never want to disable this, but base TEASAR is infamous for forking the skeleton at branch points way too early.
 This option makes it preferential to fork at a more reasonable place at a significant performance penalty.

+#### `fill_holes`

+If your segmentation contains artifacts that cause holes to appear in labels, you can preprocess the entire image to eliminate background holes and holes caused by entirely contained inclusions.
+This option adds a moderate amount of additional processing time at the beginning (perhaps ~30%).

 #### `progress`